projectriff/riff/docs/riff_system_install.md

 ### Options

 ```
       --force        force the install of components without getting any prompts
   -h, --help         help for install
+      --latest       use the latest nightly build snapshot releases for Knative components
+      --monitoring   install Prometheus and Grafana monitoring components
       --node-port    whether to use NodePort instead of LoadBalancer for ingress gateways
+      --tracing      install Zipkin tracing components
 ```

 ### Options inherited from parent commands